DeniseKoh0902/WIF2003-OCC3-Group2/README.md

 ## Overview

-WIF2003-OCC3-Group2 is a comprehensive health and fitness tracking platform tailored for developers building personalized wellness applications.
+Our project Charmsync is a comprehensive health and fitness tracking platform tailored for developers building personalized wellness applications.
 It combines scalable backend data management with engaging frontend components to deliver a seamless user experience.
 The core features include:

   * **Modular API Endpoints:** Facilitates secure, user-specific data handling for workouts, nutrition, and progress tracking.
   * **MongoDB Integration:** Ensures scalable storage and retrieval of health metrics, reminders, and user profiles.